data-preservation-programs/singularity/docs/cli-reference/datasource/add/seafile.md

       Leave blank to access all non-encrypted libraries.

-   --seafile-create-library
-      Should rclone create a library if it doesn't exist.

-   --seafile-2fa
-      Two-factor authentication ('true' if the account has 2FA enabled).

    --seafile-library-key
       Library password (for encrypted libraries only).

       Leave blank if you pass it through the command line.

+   --seafile-create-library
+      Should rclone create a library if it doesn't exist.

    --seafile-auth-token
       Authentication token.

-   --seafile-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

 OPTIONS: